igsr/gca_1000genomes_website/_faq/why-allele-frequency-different-allele-countallele-number.md

   - where-does-ancestral-allele-information-your-variants-come
 ---

-In some early main project releases the Allele Frequency was estimated using additional information like LD, mapping quality and Haplotype information.
-This means in these releases the Allele Frequency was not always the same as AC/AN.
-In the phase1 release AF should always match AC/AN rounded to 2 decimal places.
+In some early main project releases the allele frequency (AF) was estimated using additional information like LD, mapping quality and Haplotype information.
+This means in these releases the AF was not always the same as allele count/allele number (AC/AN).
+In the phase 1 release AF should always match AC/AN rounded to 2 decimal places.